Chromatin: Dynamic chromatin structure and hierarchy

-DNA structure
+Structure of DNA

 In nature, DNA can form three structures, A-, B-, and Z-DNA.
 A- and B-DNA are very similar, forming right-handed helices, whereas Z-DNA is a left-handed helix with a zig-zag phosphate backbone.
 Z-DNA is thought to play a specific role in chromatin structure and transcription because of the properties of the junction between B- and Z-DNA.

 At the junction of B- and Z-DNA, one pair of bases is flipped out from normal bonding.
-These play a dual role of a site of recognition by many proteins and as a sink for torsional stress from RNA polymerase or nucleosome binding.DNA bases are stored as a code structure with four chemical bases such as “Adenine (A), Guanine (G), Cytosine (C), and Thymine (T)”.
+These play a dual role of a site of recognition by many proteins and as a sink for torsional stress from RNA polymerase or nucleosome binding.
+DNA bases are stored as a code structure with four chemical bases such as "Adenine (A), Guanine (G), Cytosine (C), and Thymine (T)".
 The order and sequences of these chemical structures of DNA are reflected as information available for the creation and control of human organisms.
-“A with T and C with G” pairing up to build the DNA base pair.
-Sugar and phosphate molecules are also paired with these bases, making DNA nucleotides arrange 2 long spiral strands unitedly called “double helix”.
+"A with T and C with G" pairing up to build the DNA base pair.
+Sugar and phosphate molecules are also paired with these bases, making DNA nucleotides arrange 2 long spiral strands unitedly called "double helix".
 In eukaryotes, DNA consists of a cell nucleus and the DNA is providing strength and direction to the mechanism of heredity.
 Moreover, between the nitrogenous bonds of the 2 DNA, homogenous bonds are forming.

 Nucleosomes and beads-on-a-string

 The basic repeat element of chromatin is the nucleosome, interconnected by sections of linker DNA, a far shorter arrangement than pure DNA in solution.

 In addition to core histones, a linker histone H1 exists that contacts the exit/entry of the DNA strand on the nucleosome.
 The nucleosome core particle, together with histone H1, is known as a chromatosome.
-Nucleosomes, with about 20 to 60 base pairs of linker DNA, can form, under non-physiological conditions, an approximately 10 nm beads on a string fibre.
+Nucleosomes, with about 20 to 60 base pairs of linker DNA, can form, under non-physiological conditions, an approximately 11 nm beads on a string fibre.